ucscode/PHPDocument/README.md

 Some HTML elements, like `<br>` and `<img>`, do not have closing tags.

-The `setVoid()` method marks an element as void, ensuring the renderer omits its closing tag.
+The `setVoid()` method marks an element as void, ensuring that it is rendered without a closing tag.
 This is especially helpful when defining custom elements.

 ```php
 $element = new Element('x-widget', [